vkostyanetsky/vkostyanetsky/README.md

 ⚒️ **Specific Tools**

-- [UAE Currency Rates Crawler](https://github.com/vkostyanetsky/UAECurrencyRatesCrawler) — several apps to crawl currency exchange rates on the Central Bank of the United Arab Emirates
+- [UAE Currency Rates Crawler](https://github.com/vkostyanetsky/UAECurrencyRatesCrawler) — a few scripts to effectively crawl currency exchange rates on the Central Bank of the United Arab Emirates

 💬 **Blogging**